 One way to help build interfaith harmony and friendship is to send along your greetings to people of another faith when they are celebrating Holy Days or Festivals.

-The following is a non-exhaustive, chronological list of key Holy Days or Festivals observed by various faiths, along with an appropriate greeting for the occasion.
-Further dates will be added.
+The following is a non-exhaustive list of some key Holy Days along with an appropriate greeting for the occasion.

 Guru Gobind Singh was the tenth of the great masters of Sikhism, succeeding his father, Guru Tegh Bahadur, in 1675 at the age of nine.
 He was born in Patna Sahib in India in 1666 and died in 1708.
 Guru Gobind Singh is perhaps most known for two things: introducing the five K's to Sikhism, five physical symbols that indicate the wearer has devoted their life to the Guru; and for being the last human Guru.

 The five K's are kesh (uncut hair), kara (steel bracelet), kanga (wooden comb), kaccha (cotton underwear) and kirpan (steel sword).
 Each of these elements are symbolic of a variety of meanings in the life of a Sikh.

 Before Guru Gobind Singh's death, he named the Sikh sacred text, Guru Granth Sahib, his successor.
 Sikhs treat the Guru Granth Sahib with the same honour and respect they would a human guru.

 On the birthday of Guru Gobind Singh, you can wish your Sikh friends and neighbours 'Greetings on this Holy Day' or 'May you be blessed by the Guru'.

 Naw-Ruz - Baha'i

 20-21 March 2016